Barbara Serra

-In 2020, Serra made the film: Fascism in the Family.
-She also writes for the Huffington Post.
+In 2020, Serra made the film Fascism in the Family.

+She joined Sky News in October 2023.

 Early life

 Serra was born in Milan in 1974, with her father native to Sardinia, and her mother from Sicily.
 From the age of nine, she was raised in Copenhagen in Denmark.
-As a result of this upbringing, she is multi-lingual, speaking: Italian, English, Danish and fluent French.
-Serra is the granddaughter of Vitale Piga, who served as the fascist mayor of Carbonia, Sardinia from 28 September 1939 to 24 April 1942.
+As a result of this upbringing she is multi-lingual, speaking fluent Italian, English, Danish and French.
+Serra is the granddaughter of Vitale Piga, who served as the fascist mayor of Carbonia, Sardinia, from 28 September 1939 to 24 April 1942.

 In 1993, she moved to the UK to study International Relations at the London School of Economics.
 She then undertook a Postgraduate Diploma in Broadcast Journalism at City University, London, to train as a journalist.

 Career

 Serra's journalistic career started at the BBC as a researcher.
-She spent three years working as a producer/presenter for BBC London News and produced on Radio 4's Today programme.
-She regularly presented EuroNews on BBC Radio Five Live.
-Her most challenging on-air moment was having to improvise a 5 minute radio bulletin without any scripts due to a technical mishap.
+She spent three years working as a producer/presenter for BBC London News, and was a producer on BBC Radio 4's Today programme.
+She regularly presented EuroNews on BBC Radio 5 Live.
+Her most challenging on-air moment was having to improvise a five-minute radio bulletin without any scripts due to a technical mishap.

 In 2003, she joined Sky News as a reporter, working on both domestic and international assignments.
 Serra covered a wide range of stories, from the death of Pope John Paul II in Rome, to the Michael Jackson trial in California.

 Serra became part of the Five News team in 2005, following a deal between Sky News and Five to deliver Five's news programming.
-She became the first news presenter in the United Kingdom to present a prime time news programme in her second language on terrestrial television, with her first language as Italian.
+She became the first news presenter in the United Kingdom to present a prime-time news programme in her second language on terrestrial television, her first language being Italian.

 In 2006, a newly formed news network was launched which was part of the Al Jazeera network.
 Serra subsequently joined Al Jazeera English in April 2006 as part of its launch-team.
 The role and many of the other news correspondents for the network were based in London.

 As part of the Al Jazeera English team, she was a correspondent in a number of European countries and also the West Bank and Gaza between 2006 and 2009.
 Since September 2007, she has co-presented a weekly programme called TV Talk, broadcast on Italian state TV RAI from the Al Jazeera studios in London.
 The TV programme broadcasts on RAI 3, with Serra regularly speaking out about the lack of female representation on Italian television.